holycrap888/holycrap888/README.md

 ">

 $ I'm a passionate Backend Developer
-$ working in the telecom industry — crafting microservices and scalable systems.
+$ crafting microservices and scalable systems.

 $ Not into building games 🎮 (though I enjoy playing them),
 $ but I love building the engines that power